code4recovery/spec/README.md

 #### `feedback_url`

-Feedback URL is an optional string URL that can be used to provide feedback about the meeting.
+Feedback URL is an optional string URL that can be used instead of `feedback_emails` to provide feedback about the meeting.
 These can be on-site or off-site absolute URLs, for example:

 - `https://example.org/feedback?meeting=meeting-slug-1`
 - `https://typeform.com/to/23904203?meeting=meeting-slug-1`